|Home Flowers Vegetables Herbs Bulbs Fruit Organic Trees 'n Shrubs How to Grow Plant Problems Houseplants|

 How to Grow Spinach

 More and more gardeners grow spinach.
-Spinach is a fast, easy to grow leafy vegetable.
-And, they require little space.
+Spinach is a fast, easy to grow leafy vegetable These greens require little garden space.
 The best time to grow Spinach plants is in the cooler weather of spring and fall.
 They do not grow well in mid-summer's heat and humidity.
 Make a couple of plantings to spread out the harvest.

 Spinach is nutritious, loaded with vitamins and minerals.
 And, it's a tasty treat fresh or cooked in recipes.
 Mix generous amounts of spinach in salads, or make a salad of just spinach greens.